laureanorp/photo_uploader_script/README.md

 8. (Optional) Set up GitHub Pages for your own repo if you want an easy way to deploy your portfolio.

-## Small note
+## Technical notes

-I didn't add certain parameters to the script to keep simple.
-Inside `photo_uploader/main.py` you can find:
+- I didn't add certain parameters to the script to keep simple.
+In case you want more granular contorl over how the script works, inside `photo_uploader/main.py` you can find:

 ```python
 MAX_WIDTH = 1500